navara99/lotide/README.md

 # Summary

-This is a smaller and simpler version of the Lotide library.
+This is a smaller and simpler version of the popular Lodash library.